themeplugs/batpa/readme.txt

 License: GNU General Public License v3 or later License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Bepta is an business and multipurpose WordPress theme
+Batpa is an business and multipurpose WordPress theme

 == Description ==
-Bepta is an business and multipurpose WordPress theme
+Batpa is an business and multipurpose WordPress theme

 == Changelog ==